Back

 Any time you go up to the next numerator you multiply.

-This image shows the next arrow pointing from the 1 in the first equation to the 1 in the second equation.
-A box next to the fractions reads multiply.
+This image shows the next arrow pointing from the 1 in the first fraction to the 1 in the second fraction, indication multiplication.

 Figure 3